Welcome to today's edition of the Rush 24-7 podcast.

 But then there's this.

-Um at uh let's see, this guy is at uh is he's DOJ or FBI.
+We talked about Peter Katzuk, the number two man at, let's see, this guy is at DOJ or FBI.

-I'm I get these things called Mangled.
+I get these things called Mingled.

 Anyway, this guy went to school with Podesta.

-It's been learned that he sent Podesta an email, May 19th, 2015, warning him about the email investigation and future investigation elements.
+It's been learned that he sent Podesta an email May 19th, 2015, warning him about the email investigation and future investigation elements.

 In other words, this would be like a detective telling a suspect what's coming so the suspect could make moves to escape.